awsdocs/aws-cloud9-user-guide/doc_source/delete-environment.md

 1. Sign in to the AWS Cloud9 console:
    + If you're the only one using your AWS account or you're an IAM user in a single AWS account, go to [https://console\.aws\.amazon\.com/cloud9/](https://console.aws.amazon.com/cloud9/)\.
-   + If your organization uses AWS Single Sign\-On \(SSO\), ask your AWS account administrator for sign\-in instructions\.
+   + If your organization uses AWS IAM Identity Center \(successor to AWS Single Sign\-On\), ask your AWS account administrator for sign\-in instructions\.
-   + If you're using an AWS Educate Starter Account, see [Step 2: Sign in to the AWS Cloud9 Console](setup-student.md#setup-student-sign-in-ide) in *Individual Student Signup*\.
-   + If you're a student in a classroom, ask your instructor for sign\-in instructions\.

 1. In the top navigation bar, choose the AWS Region where the environment is located\.
 ![\[AWS Region selector in the AWS Cloud9 console\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-region.png)